Do you have any questions? It's easiest if you write us an email!

 Jasper Walgrave began his career with the Lisbon-based performing arts platform Danças na Cidade/ Alkantara, and went on to work as project coordinator for the South African-Flemish project for Community Arts Centres.
 From 2007 to 2019 he worked for the Swiss Arts Council Pro Helvetia, first in Cape Town and Johannesburg heading its Southern African Liaison Office, then in Zurich managing the network of Liaison Offices, and later as head of the South America programme COINCIDENCIA.
 He is currently writing his PhD on Swiss-South African Cultural Relations 1948-94, hosted by the Bern University of the Arts and enrolled at the Université de Fribourg.

-Sandro Lunin is the artistic director of the Kaserne Basel and the biennial international Theaterfestival Basel.
+Sandro Lunin is the artistic co-director of the Performing Democracy Festival in Freiburg in Breisgau.
+He was the artistic director of the Kaserne Basel and the biennial international Theaterfestival Basel until 2023.
 With a special interest in the African continent and the Middle East, he has been active in theatre and dance for several decades.
 In the 1980s he was co-director of the theatre and dance department of the Rote Fabrik in Zurich and co-founder of the Blickfelder Festival, an international platform for experimental theatre for young audiences.
 From 1997 to 2007 he was artistic director of the Schlachthaus Theater in Bern, then artistic director of the Theaterspektakel Zurich until 2017.